 When planting centipede grass plugs, start by tilling the area where you will be growing the centipede grass plugs.
 Add organic material and nitrogen rich fertilizer to the soil at this time.
 If there was established grass in place before this, you may want to use a sod cutter to remove the old grass before tilling.

-Next, using a sod plug drill bit, insert the centipede grass plugs approximately 1 foot apart in the lawn.
+Next, using a sod plug drill bit, insert the centipede grass plugs approximately 1 foot (31 cm.) apart in the lawn.

-After the plugs are inserted, water the area thoroughly and keep well watered for the next 3-4 weeks.
+After the plugs are inserted, water the area thoroughly and keep well watered for the next three to four weeks.

 Caring for Centipede Grass